lasigeBioTM/RecSys.Scifi.tutorial/README.md

 - Python 3.8

-- Browser (Firefox or Google Chrome)
+- Browser (Firefox, Safari or Google Chrome)

 ## 1. Download the repository